cogwirrel/slapt/README.md

 SLAPT
 =========

-A Simple Light Application for Prolog Testing
+Simple Light Application for Prolog Testing

+Test driven development in Prolog is a pain.
+With obscure built in test frameworks that don't make much sense, you can feel hurt and confused, like you've just been slapped in the face.
+Do you feel slapped?
+Maybe try SLAPT.

-SLAPT is a very simple test framework which allows a user to set up several interchangeable environment (a set of Prolog facts).
+SLAPT is a very simple test framework which allows a developer to set up several interchangeable environment (a set of Prolog facts).
 It's lightweight and easy to use.

 Usage
 -----